-There are also town home style apartments for rent available at Oxford of New Town.
+There are also town home style apartments for rent available at The Pointe at New Town.

 Sold Prices for homes in New Town ranged from$245,000 to $494,000 in the last 12 months according to data from the WAAR/ WMLS.
 35 homes sold in the same period.
 There are currently 35 homes listed for sale in New Town and 13 of those are under contract.

 See a current list of attached condos and town homes for sale in New Town

 As of today I counted 21 different places to eat in New Town.
 There should be a place for everyone’s taste.
 It includes :

 - Blaze Pizza – Opening Soon

 - Buffalo Wild Wings – Wings Beer Sports

 - CakeAlicious – Custom cakes, gelato, full coffee bar, smoothies

 - Center Street Grill – Where traditional tastes are fused with new world flavors